The Settings menu link in the Control Panel offers a variety of options for configuring your site apps, including Global Settings options:

 You can opt to have lengthy content continue to load content ("Infinite scrolling") or opt to have your site visitor page through the content ("Pagination").

-The Mailing List Widget provides a newsletter sign-up form on your website.
+The Mailchimp subscription Widget provides a newsletter sign-up form on your website.

 Along with your Site title, adding a meta description will help search engines index your site.
 Additionally, here you can upload a favicon and publication related urls.
 You can also add meta descriptions for individual pages.